okuRaku/ff14-fishers-intuition-bot/README.md

 ## `/bitetimes`

-This command does not take any parameters, instead displaying a selection menu to the user.
+This command does not require any parameters, instead displaying a selection menu to the user.
 Server component pulls data from [FFXIV Teamcraft](https://github.com/ffxiv-teamcraft/ffxiv-teamcraft) to generate charts of bite times of fish by fishing spot.
+Optionally, plotType can be specified if desired.

 ![Demo of /bitetimes](bitetimes.gif "Bitetimes")